Working for NDA

 Includes more details on:

 - local services

-Thurso is the northern-most town on the British mainland and lies at the junction of the north-south A9 road and the west-east A836 road.
+One of our offices is at Dounreay in Caithness, near Thurso, which is the northern-most town on the British mainland and lies at the junction of the north-south A9 road and the west-east A836 road.

 In Caithness and North Sutherland, people learn to expect the unexpected.
 The area, at the north of mainland Scotland, is a haven for visitors.
 Its rich culture, beautiful landscapes, rugged coasts and abundant wildlife entice thousands of people each year.
 High quality food and drink also enjoys an international reputation.
 Thriving businesses have put down strong roots and are flourishing here.